openhab/openhabian/docs/openhabian-amanda.md

     If you have the drive1 link point to the slot3 directory, it effectively means that tape 3 is currently inserted in drive 1).
 *   Amanda was built on top of UNIX and makes use of its user and rights system, so it is very useful and you should familiarize yourself with that.
     As a general good UNIX practice, you shouldn’t use functional users such as “backup” (the OS uses functional users to execute tasks with specific access rights) for administration tasks.
-    Use your personal user instead (that you have created that at the beginning of your openHABian installation or `openhabian` by default).
+    Use your personal user instead (that you have created at the beginning of your openHABian installation or `openhabian` by default).
     Installation tasks including post-package-installation changes (edits) of the Amanda config files, require to use the `root` user.
     Any ordinary user (such as your personal one) can execute commands on behalf of root (and with root permission) by prepending `sudo` to the command.
     As yourself, prepend "sudo -u backup" to execute the following commands as the "backup" user.